 Use a browser on a device connected to the customer's home network to access the Routers administration page.
-On some Comcast routers you enter http://10.0.0.1/ and on the Netgear router shown below you enter http://192.168.0.1/ or www.routerlogin.net in the browser address bar.
+On some Comcast routers you enter http://10.0.0.1/ and on the Netgear router

 You will then be asked for the administrator ID and password.
 Many devices use the ID "admin" and password set to "password" or left blank.
 Contact the system owner or look at the label on the router for more information.